nikolaDrljaca/extractor/docs/Stateful.md

 Especially the case when it comes to dealing with basically more than one `TextField`.

 For these scenarios, follow this approach:
 - Create a `data class` as state holder.
-An interface is also possible, with a default implementation.
 - Make sure observable properties are backed by mutable states, and that there is a function that allows mutation.
 - Factory *smart* function eg. `fun MyStateHolder() = MyStateHolder(...)`
 - Factory `remember*` function that wraps the one above